Lillian Aujo

-Lillian Aujo is a Ugandan author.
+Lillian Akampurira Aujo is a Ugandan author.
 In 2009, she was the winner of the Babishai Niwe (BN) Poetry Foundation's inaugural BN poetry prize.
 In 2015, she was longlisted for, and won the Inaugural Jalada Prize for Literature for her story "Where pumpkin leaves dwell".

+Education

+She holds an MA in Creative Writing (Poetry) with distinction from the University of East Anglia, where she was a Global Voices Scholar.

 Writing

 Aujo is a member of Femrite.
 Her works "The Eye of Poetry" and "Getting Nowhere" were published in Suubi, a publication of the African Writers Trust.
 She attended the Caine Prize workshop 2013, and her story "Red" was published in the anthology A Memory This Size and Other Stories: The Caine Prize for African Writing 2013.
 Her work has appeared in anthologies by Femrite, "Talking tales" and "Summoning the rains".